Ortham/passkeys-client/README.md

 # Passkeys Client

 This is a toy implementation of a WebAuthn client that supports passkeys which I wrote to check my understanding of how they work. **It is not safe for production use.** All messaging is unencrypted, the built-in authenticator stores credentials unencrypted, and it's probably trivial for malicious scripts to spoof any of the involved message sources.
-User interactions are currently unimplemented, and so attempts to create or get passkeys are currently hardcoded to fail.

 The client is implemented as a web extension (tested in Firefox v122) that replaces the following native methods: